-Table 30 contains a summary of Energex's ICT investments undertaken in 2021-22.
-These include projects which commenced prior to this year and investments not completed by 30 June 2022.
-Further information on the scope of each initiative can be noted below.
+Table 12-1 contains a summary of Energex's ICT investments undertaken in 2022-23.
+These include projects which commenced prior to this year and investments not completed by 30 June 2023.
+Further information on the scope of each initiative can be noted in the following sections.